Highlights for nefazodone

 - medicines for anxiety or sleeping problems, such as alprazolam, diazepam, or clonazepam

 How to Use nefazodone

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You may take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.\n \nA special MedGuide will be given to you by the pharmacist with each prescription and refill.
-Be sure to read this information carefully each time.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.